acidvertigo/vela/README.md

 Vela Ecommerce

-An ecommerce app based on external php packages.
+An ecommerce app based on external php packages and MySQL database.

 ## Install